andrevrpires/GettingAndCleaningDataCoursera/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The resulting dataset variable names are below.
+The first two are

+ [1] "subject" - identifies the person who performed the movements (1 to 30)
-The first two identifies the person and the body activity being measured.
+ [2] "activity" - the body activity being measured (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

  The other variable names describe multiple information for each column.
 These pieces of information are separated in:

- time domain or frequency domain\
+- time domain or frequency domain\
- body or gravity\
+- body or gravity\
- accelerometer or gyroscope\
+- accelerometer or gyroscope\
- jerk\
+- jerk\
- magnitude\
+- magnitude\
- mean or standarddeviation\
+- mean or standarddeviation\
- xaxis, yaxis or zaxis
+- xaxis, yaxis or zaxis

  The measurement units are:

- gravity standard units g for the accelerometer\
+- gravity standard units g for the accelerometer\
- radians/second for the gyroscope
+- radians/second for the gyroscope

- [1] "subject"
- [2] "activity"
  [3] "timedomain-body-accelerometer-mean-xaxis"
  [4] "timedomain-body-accelerometer-mean-yaxis"
  [5] "timedomain-body-accelerometer-mean-zaxis"